 A person’s glucose, or blood sugar, level refers to how much sugar is in their bloodstream.
 Sugar is the body’s primary source of energy.

-How honey affects people with diabetes remains unclear.
-Some studies suggest that, in moderation, it may be useful for those with type 2 diabetes.
+Some animal studies and small studies with humans suggest that, in moderation, it may be useful for those living with diabetes.
+But scientists need to conduct more long-term, rigorous studies on humans.

 Some manufacturers produce honey that is not pure and may contain added sugars or syrups.

-While honey provides nutrients, other foods, such as fresh fruits and vegetables, are better sources of these, and they also provide more fiber and water, minimizing any hike in blood sugar levels.
+While honey provides nutrients, other foods, such as fresh fruits and vegetables, are better sources of these.
+They also provide more fiber and water, minimizing any hike in blood sugar levels.

-The honeycombs cause the nectar to evaporate, creating a thick, sweet liquid.
+The honeycombs cause the water to evaporate, creating a thick, sweet liquid.
 This is honey.

 Honey, like other types of sugar, is a dense source of carbohydrates.
-Most of these carbs are in the forms of glucose and fructose, which are simple sugars.
+Most of these carbs are in the form of glucose and fructose, which are simple sugars.

 Unlike refined white sugar, honey also contains vitamins, minerals, and antioxidants.